seancdavis/seancdavis-com/www/src/blog/posts/2018-12-14-build-cms-dont-build-cms.md

 ---
-title: "Build Your Own CMS.
-But Also, Don't."
+title: Build Your Own CMS.
+But Also, Don't.
-description: "3 reasons you should never build a CMS, along with 3 reasons you should.
-So which is it?"
+description: 3 reasons you should never build a CMS, along with 3 reasons you should.
+So which is it?
 tags:
   - cms
+image: /blog/default/default-yellow-02.png
 ---

 I built my first CMS six years ago after becoming frustrated with [WordPress](https://wordpress.org/) and learning [Ruby on Rails](https://rubyonrails.org/).